-10.7 NOISE
+12.7 NOISE

-10.7.1 INTRODUCTION
+12.7.1 Introduction

-This section has been prepared based on the noise report prepared by Biospheric Engineering Ltd. Overhead line noise calculations were produded by ESB International.
-It assesses the likely noise impact of the development in the context of current relevant standards and guidance, and identifies any requirements or possibilities for mitigation.
+This section has been prepared based on the noise report prepared by Biospheric Engineering Ltd. Overhead line noise calculations were produced by ESB International.

-10.7.2 METHODOLOGY
+12.7.2 METHODOLOGY

-Noise baseline surveys were carried out and a noise impact assessment was prepared in conjunction with Biospheric Engineering Ltd. The report is provided in Appendix 10.1.
-It assesses the likely noise impact of the development in the context of current relevant standards and guidance and identifies any requirements or possibilities for mitigation.
+Noise baseline surveys were carried out and a noise impact assessment was prepared in conjunction with Biospheric Engineering Ltd. The report assessed the likely noise impact of the development in the context of current relevant standards and guidance and identifies any requirements or possibilities for mitigation.
 A noise prediction model for transformer/substation noise at Coolnabacky was also prepared.

-Measurements were taken using Bruel & Kjaer model 2260 and 2250 precision sound level meters.
+Noise measurements were taken using Bruel & Kjaer model 2260 and 2250 precision sound level meters.

 Noise measurements were taken in accordance with International Standards Organisation ISO 1996 - Acoustics - Description and Measurement of environmental noise.
-This standard does not set an upper limit to the windspeed in which measurements are taken, it requires the reporting of the windspeed at the time of measurement.
+This standard does not set an upper limit to the windspeed in which measurements are taken; it requires the reporting of the windspeed at the time of measurement.

-10.7.3 RECEIVING ENVIRONMENT
+12.7.3 RECEIVING ENVIRONMENT